Review My Options Before Deciding About Whether to Report

 The YWCA Support Hotline is available 24-hours a day: (800) 572-2782

 Additional Campus Resources for Students, Faculty, Staff, Partners and Spouses of Students and Post-Doctoral Scholars

 These resources will respect your privacy to the greatest extent possible; however, they are unable to guarantee confidentiality as they are required by law to notify the Title IX Coordinator upon learning of Prohibited Conduct.

-Consultation From the SARA or Title IX Offices
+Consultation From the SHARE: Education (formerly SARA) or SHARE Title IX Offices

-Both the Sexual Assault and Relationship Abuse Office (SARA) or the Title IX Office can answer questions about available resources, Stanford processes, and reporting options.
-The Title IX Office has a staff member specifically dedicated to meeting with students seeking information about their options.
+Both the SHARE: Education Office or the SHARE Title IX Office can answer questions about available resources, Stanford processes, and reporting options.
+The SHARE Title IX Office has a staff member specifically dedicated to meeting with students seeking information about their options.
 Seeking consultation does not require making a report or initiating a formal process.
 Both offices can assist with making a police report.